 Turn out onto a cutting board, peel back the foil, and cut.

-This is the best fudge I've made so far this year.
-It's wonderful.
-It's not smooth and creamy, it's firmer, sort of dry-ish and crumbly.
-It tastes like old fashioned sugar fudge.
+This is the best fudge I've made I've ever made.
+It's not smooth and creamy, it's firmer, sort of dry-ish and crumbly, just like the old fashioned sugar fudge of my cravings.

 Until next time, good cooking, and good eating!